|[ Main Page ]|

 Finally after spending a couple more expensive months in California I got to talk to Joe Weider who offered and gave me a one-year Weider contract.
 This was urgent, I needed help.
 This was the rain for the drought.
 From there on I made tremendous improvements and had in between even a contract for four years in a row until it was again renewed.
 So finally I moved to California in 1994.

-"There Are Very Few Females Who Do Have A Good Contract Because Of Their Marketability."
+A Good Contract Because Of Their Marketability."

 Here I have to say at the same time that a contract or moving to the USA does not make you a great bodybuilder.
 You have to be good before and world-class as I already was.
 Lifting weights in the US is not easier than somewhere else in the world.
 But you definitely get much more publicity if you are good and the contract makes it possible to pursue body building 100 % - if you are also driven and willing to give it your all.